 1. Enjoy the view of the city in Gianicolo – Janiculum Hill

 Gianicolo is one of the best spots in Rome for sunset and breathtaking views of the city.
 Walk up the steep winding pathway catching glimpses of the view as you go.
 At the Terrazza you can sit on the low wall and take in the views across the city.
-Dozens of domes, bell towers and statues punctuate the skyline.
+Dozens of domes, bell towers, and statues punctuate the skyline.
 Look out for the Pantheon, the Altare alla Patria (the typewriter) and St Peter’s Basilica.
 Each day at noon for the past 165 years a cannon has been fired and this continues to this day.
 Arrive in time for sunset when a soft golden glow washes over the city.
-Afterwards walk back down to Trastevere and find a cosy trattoria for pizza and Chianti, you’ll have earned it after that climb.
+Afterward walk back down to Trastevere and find a cozy trattoria for pizza and Chianti, you’ll have earned it after that climb.

 How to get to Gianicolo